nopnop2002/esp-idf-ssd1306/MouseDemo/README.md

  ![usb-conector](https://github.com/user-attachments/assets/a8fb5313-54f6-422a-98de-5f4aff8c94b7)

 - USB mouse
- 2-button or 3-button usb mouse
+ 2-button or 3-button usb mouse.
  Button 3 is not used in this project.

 The circle moves when you move the mouse.